ibm-cloud-docs/containers/cs_storage_utilities.md

   ```
   {: pre}

 5. Retrieve the ID of the worker node that you want to attach to the {{site.data.keyword.blockstorageshort}} instance.
-Make sure to select a worker node that is located in the same zone as your {{site.data.keyword.blockstorageshort}} instance.
+Make sure to select a worker node that is located in the same zone as your {{site.data.keyword.blockstorageshort}} volume.
   ```
   ibmcloud ks worker ls --cluster <cluster_name_or_ID>
   ```